sendgrid/docs/source/Apps/bypass_list_management.md

   show: true
 ---

-{% info %} This app is available to customers with [Silver accounts and higher](https://sendgrid.com/transactional-email/pricing). {% endinfo %}
+{% warning %} This app is available to customers with [Silver accounts and higher](https://sendgrid.com/transactional-email/pricing). {% endwarning %}

 Some e-mails are too important to do normal list management checks, such as password resets or critical alerts.
 Enabling this filter will bypass the normal unsubscribe / bounce / spam report checks and queue the e-mail for delivery.